 Peter Cane Prize 2026

-• Answers should be written in response to the problem outlined on this year's question sheet, which can be accessed below.
+- Answers should be written in response to the question outlined on this year's prompt sheet.

-• Candidates can use any citation style that they prefer, but should remain consistent throughout.
+- Candidates may refer only to the materials identified in the question prompt.
+References to paragraphs in the judgment must take the following form: (Case Name, [#]).
+In citing legislation, candidates can use any citation style that they prefer, but should remain consistent throughout.
 Information on the University's own form of legal citation can be found here.

 Sample answers can be accessed below as examples of highly regarded work from previous years.
 Additionally, a short video of useful guidance is also available here.